 By frothing your milk at home using a handheld or automatic frother, you have access to a whole new world of both hot and cold foamy drinks.
 If you are someone who loves the personal touch of frothing by hand, any of our three favorite handheld options will be a good fit.

 An automatic milk frother is the best machine for those of us who want push-button convenience that maintains the ideal artisanal taste.
-We love and recommend all of these milk frothers, so share your pick with us in the comments!
+We love and recommend all of these milk frothers.
+Get one for yourself or get one as a gift for a coffee lover!
+Don’t forget to share your pick with us in the comments.

 The commonly accepted best temperature for frothing milk is around 140 degrees Fahrenheit or 60 degrees Celsius.
 As milk is heated, the protein structures and fats break down and change shape, creating the tiny bubbles, or microfoam, that give it the beautiful foamy texture.